Marine Snow Removal Benchmarking Dataset: Related Studies

 Specific to MSR, a modified version of a MF is proposed in \cite{banerjeeEliminationMarineSnow2014,farhadifardSingleImageMarine2017}.
 This method applies the MF selectively if the target pixel has a higher intensity than the surrounding pixels.
 However, it is still difficult to remove large marine snow artifacts.

 A few MSR methods for video sequences have also been proposed.
 They utilize the fact that marine snow artifacts continuously move in consecutive video frames.
 In \cite{farhadifardMarineSnowDetection2017}, background modeling is used to remove marine snow artifacts from a static scene.
 Marine snow artifacts are tracked and a customized MF is applied to the detected artifacts in \cite{cyganekRealtimeMarineSnow2018}.
-However, they cannot be used for a single underwater image.

-Importantly, all methods above are based on a model-based approach, and there have been no methods to remove marine snow artifacts based on deep neural networks.
+However, they are not applicable to a single underwater image.
+Importantly, all methods above are based on a model-based approach.
 This is mainly due to a lack of high-quality datasets, as mentioned in Section \ref{sec:intro}.

+A deep learning-based MSR method is proposed in \cite{9775132}.
+Its training dataset consists of synthesized marine snow images, corresponding ground truth images, marine snow masks.
+This dataset also contains real underwater images with marine snow (without ground truth).
+Marine snow particles are manually made with Adobe Photoshop: That results in a lack of randomness and scalability.

 In the following, we address the contributions of this study; marine snow models and the dataset specifications.